Mario Miranda is never far when in Goa.

-I have visited Goa off and on, sometimes for work, sometimes for pleasure.
-It is always a relaxing feeling to be here in Goa.
-This time, I was there for 2 days as part Deccan Odyssey journey and I got to see some new aspects of Goa like Mangeshi Temple, Safa Masjid and Sahakari Spice farm that I had not visited earlier.
+I have visited Goa off and on, sometimes for work, sometimes for pleasure before destiny made it my home.
+It was when I was here for 2 days as part Deccan Odyssey journey that I got to see some new aspects of Goa like Mangeshi Temple and Sahakari Spice farm that I had not visited earlier.
 I also got to see the mundane Goa as a tourist, its vegetable markets, and various railway stations as we boarded on and off the train.
-This time while in Goa I slept in the Deccan Odyssey Luxury Train instead of one of the Goa Hotels.
-I could see a stamp of Mario Miranda in several public places.
-He is Goa’s famous son of the soil cartoonist.
-Pay attention to the murals you too would notice his legacy.

 Mario Miranda Cartoons as Wall Murals in Goa

 You cannot miss the wall murals made in typical Mario Miranda style even at the vegetable and fish market in Panaji.
 The fruit and fish sellers as seen my Miranda are immortalized on the walls.

 At the Madgaon Railway station walls, there were some trains of thoughts that leave you thinking about this city.